 For more information, please refer to the following Frequently Asked Questions.

-Please join us in praying for the following as we look toward year-end and the new year:
+Please join us in praying for the following:

 1) Wisdom, discernment, and direction as we prayerfully consider how God is continuing to direct us through this season and toward the next.

-3) Camp finances as we continue to cut any costs that can be avoided and to identify other potential sources of income to decrease the expected year-end deficit.
-We have continued working hard to decrease ongoing costs.
-Thankfully, we have been able to improve the year-end forecast.
-Presently, we are forecasting a deficit of less than $175,000 by the end of December.
+3) Camp finances as we continue to cut any costs that can be avoided and to identify other potential sources of income.

-5) Continue praying that God will provide for the needs of the camp as we step into 2021.
+6) Continue praying that God will provide for the needs of the camp.
 We are so THANKFUL for how God has been meeting the needs of the ministry this year.
 Thus far God has provided the necessary resources for us to manage our financial obligations and maintain cashflow without borrowing any funds.
-As we look to 2021 we want to manage our financial obligations, maintain cashflow, avoid borrowing funds for operations, and begin rebuilding reserve funds so we are well positioned to respond to future ministry opportunities.
+We want to manage our financial obligations, maintain cashflow, avoid borrowing funds for operations, and begin rebuilding reserve funds so we are well positioned to respond to future ministry opportunities.

 Interested in making a financial gift?
-We believe the church should be the primary place each of us give and want to encourage you to give to your church first.
-If after giving to your church you have the means and desire to help camp financially, we welcome your gift as 2020 draws to a close.
-Financial gifts received will help us steer the ministry through this season and toward the next.
-Gifts can be made online at campcaroline.ab.ca/donation.
-At this time we are asking that gifts be directed to the General Fund to allow us to maintain appropriate cash flow, manage ongoing costs, and direct funds to those areas most in need as we look to the future."May the Lord bless you and keep you; The Lord make his face shine upon you, and be gracious to you; The Lord lift up His countenance upon you, and give you peace.”
-(Numbers 6:24-26)
+As you consider making a gift please know we believe the church should be the primary place each of us give and want to encourage you to give to your church first.
+If after giving to your church you have the means and desire to help camp financially, we welcome your gift this spring.
+Gifts received this spring will be used to help us be ready to reopen.
+At this time we are asking that gifts be directed to the General Fund to allow us to maintain appropriate cash flow, manage ongoing costs, and direct funds to those areas most in need as we look to the future.